 (A special thanks to the folks from our forums for sourcing it)

-It is worth considering, when discussing gun legislation with someone who is known to be anti-gun, that perhaps it’s that the right alternatives have not been presented.
-Rather than the “shall not be infringed” crowd having conversations with folks who are going to shut down any discussion, these folks are looking for solutions, as wrong headed as we opine that they may be.
+It is worth considering, when discussing gun legislation with someone who is known to be anti-gun, that perhaps it’s that the right alternatives have not been presented, and they are looking for a way to make a difference.

 It’s also a large reason why we exist.